samikshakute/Linux-and-Terminal/README.md

   - Operators:
     - `&` - it will create a process in the background so that other commands can be running.
 We can check the background process using `ps` command and kill it if needed.
 Example: `ping google.com & facebook.com`
-    - `&&` - The command that is suceeding this operator will only execute when the previous one is finish executing.
+    - `&&` - The command that is succeeding this operator will only execute when the previous one is finish executing.
 Example: `echo "first" && "second"`
     - `||` - The command that is after the OR operator will only execute if the execution of previous command fails.
 Example: `echo "first" || echo "second"`
     - `!` - can be use to delete all the files except one particular file.
       Example: `rm -rf !(<file-name>)`